Inventory Management

 Membership

 Being an active member of the bookselling industry is a critical step in growing a bookstore and shows commitment to your chosen profession.
 Stores with students in all Professional Booksellers School courses are required to be current members of their regional trade association and/or the American Booksellers Association.
-Students must also be enrolled in PBS, which is free.
+To enroll, students must also create a PBS account, which is free.

 Course Components & Cost

 This course consists of live classes via Zoom, office hours, and a final project.
 Homework is assigned for each class.
 Students are expected to attend the live classes, turn in all homework, and pass their final project to be certified.
-The course is $375, with discounts available for members of NAIBA, NEIBA, CALIBA, MIBA, and MPIBA.
-Find out what support your Regional Trade Association offers on our website.
+The course is $395, with discounts available from their regional trade associations.
+Find out what support your Regional Trade Association offers on our website

 Course Objectives